-In the summer of 2016 I spent 6 weeks in Dar Es Salaam, the capital city of Tanzania.
+In the summer I spent 6 weeks in Dar Es Salaam, the capital city of Tanzania.
 I spent my time working at an orthopaedic institute under the supervision of some fantastic orthopaedic surgeons.

 The orthopaedic institute is small hospital that started as a subdivision of the national hospital.
 It originally started as an individual emergency department, designed especially for orthopaedic traumas, usually as a result of motor vehicle accidents or domestic violence.
 Over the years it grew to include a 6 bed operating theatre plus two surgical wards, all run independently from the national hospital.
 All of the doctors working here have either specialised or are training in orthopaedic surgery and traumatic neurosurgery.

 On average 70% of the patients will have suffered an orthopaedic injury as the direct result of an MVA or domestic assault; 20% of patients are suffering traumatic brain injuries; 10% of patients are suffering from burns and other traumatic injuries.
 Tanzania is a developing nation in Africa and has extremely limited resources, even in the capital city.

 When I first arrived in Tanzania, in the middle of the wet season, my first thought was ‘Holy cow!
 This is hot!’
 The average temperature wavered between 35-40 degrees, with an average humidity of 95-100%!
 From the first moment I stepped off the plane I knew this was going to be an exhausting, demanding, mentally challenging journey, but I knew I would end up a better person at the end.